For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 Whether it's taking a daily ritual from expected to extraordinary or discovering the wonderment and beauty of anew travel destination, J.R.
 McCabe elevates the everyday with timeless taste and comfortable confidence.

 My style has been the same since I was sixteen.
 I’m not someone who follows trends or keeps up with the fashion of the moment.
-I wear simple, clean, basic lines, traditional cuts, neutral and muted colors, and soft, sheer fabrics with feminine details.
+I wear simple, basic lines, traditional cuts, neutral and muted colors, and soft, sheer fabrics with feminine details.
 Here are my rules for mastering classic style with a modern feminine touch.

 #1 Stick with the Basics

 A t-shirt, blazer, jeans, and nude heels is one of the sharpest outfits you can wear.
 So simple, yet so sexy.
 For tops I stick with pullovers and sweaters with a crew neck, blouses with v-necks, traditional button downs, and blazers.
-For bottoms I’m usually in jeans, skinny cargos, or a proper cropped trouser.
+For bottoms I’m usually in jeans, skinny cargos, or a properly cropped trouser.
 When it comes to dresses they are always soft, often sheer with a slip underneath, and never tight.

 If I’m wearing earrings and a bracelet I won’t wear a belt.
 If I’ve got on a colored top I’ll wear a neutral shoe.
 The key is to always have the pieces working in harmony rather than in competition.